department-of-veterans-affairs/vets-design-system-documentation/src/_components/buttons.md

 ### When to use

-* Use buttons for the most important actions you want users to take on your site, such as "download," "sign up," or "log out."
+* Use buttons for the most important actions you want users to take on your site, such as "download," "sign up," or "sign out."

 ### When to consider something else